DIBYA9/RestroProcure/README.md

 ## API Key Disclaimer

 This project requires a Google Gemini API key.
 Do not commit API keys to version control.

-Provide the key securely using environment variables or runtime injection, for example:
+Provide the key securely using environment variables or runtime injection:

 ```
 VITE_GEMINI_API_KEY=your_api_key_here
 ```

-The repository does not contain any hard-coded secrets.
+The repository contains no hard-coded secrets.

 ---